 As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

-Trying to pick between Alexa and Google Assistant?
-Yeah, it can get confusing.
+Trying to decide which voice assistant for seniors is best—Alexa or Google Assistant?
+Each one offers accessibility features tailored to older adults.
 Both have solid accessibility features, but personal preference and which devices you already own might tip the scales.
 If you’re after affordable smart speakers that won’t make you pull your hair out during setup, there are quite a few budget-friendly choices now that focus on clear audio and dependable voice control.

 Key Takeaways